Iraq PM says determined to end presence of US-led coalition

 PHOTO

-Iraqi Prime Minister Mohamed Shia al-Sudani said on Friday he was determined to "put an end" to the international anti-jihadist coalition in his country, after a US strike in Baghdad killed a pro-Iran commander.
+Iraqi Prime Minister Mohamed Shia al-Sudani said Friday he was determined to "put an end" to the international anti-jihadist coalition in his country, after a US strike killed a pro-Iran commander.

 Sudani, whose government relies on support from Tehran-aligned parties, has repeatedly said in recent weeks he would like to see foreign troops leave Iraq.